 Adam’s favorite was Giambologna’s Hercules and Nessus, which was carved from a single block of marble in 1599.
 Interestingly, my favorite was a temporary piece by Jan Fabre- a golden turtle statue with a tiny man riding it called “Searching for Utopia.”
 Along with many kids who flocked to see the comically large amphibian with its little human passenger, I admired the shiny reflection and its place in the midst of richly historical buildings, which felt like a reminder that even the oldest cities are always changing.

 Among the many statues on display in the piazza is a replica of Michelangelo’s iconic David, which is located in front of the Palazzo Vecchio.
 The original can be seen in the Accademia di Belle Arti Firenze, but be prepared to purchase a ticket to see that.
-Thankfully, this replica is free to the public.
+You can review your ticket options in the link below.
+Thankfully, the Piazza della Signoria replica of David is free to the public.